Mechanistic Interpretability of Antibody Language Models Using SAEs: Results

 TopK sparsification represents each token with far fewer latents compared to the hidden neurons, creating a possibility for information loss during sparsification.
 To qualitatively check whether antibody-specific information is retained within the latents, we compared the accuracies of using latents and hidden neurons on residue and sequence-level property prediction tasks.

-We began the analysis by focusing on TopK SAEs trained on the final layer activations (layer 3), as seen in previous works \cite{parsan_towards_2025}, since they contain the most complete representation of the sequence.
+We began the analysis by focusing on TopK SAEs trained on the final layer activations (layer 3), as seen in previous works \cite{parsan_towards_2025-1}, since they contain the most complete representation of the sequence.
 Logistic regressor training on CDR identities using latent activations obtained a validation accuracy of \textbf{0.99}, while using hidden neuron activations resulted in a validation accuracy of \textbf{0.98}.
 This showed that residue-level CDR identity information is preserved in the activated latents.

 In order to check sequence-level features, we investigated germline gene predictions.
 We focused on heavy J genes for simplicity, given they have less allelic variation compared to heavy V genes.
-LR training resulted in a validation F1 macro score of \textbf{0.93}.
-We used an F1 score due to significant class imbalance in heavy J genes within the training and validation sets.
-Table \ref{tab:performance} reports the precision, recall and F1-scores of the different gene identities studied and shows how the model accurately predicts each IGHJ class using the SAE latents.
-Overall, the high F1 macro score shows how the activated latents also preserve sequence-level features.
+LR training resulted in a validation $F_1$ macro score of \textbf{0.93}.
+We used an $F_1$ score due to significant class imbalance in heavy J genes within the training and validation sets.
+Table \ref{tab:performance} reports the precision, recall and $F_1$ -scores of the different gene identities studied and shows how the model accurately predicts each IGHJ class using the SAE latents.
+Overall, the high $F_1$ macro score shows how the activated latents also preserve sequence-level features.

-Our results indicate that SAE latents collectively represent antibody information following sparsification when applied to an antibody language model, similar to results seen in previous works for general protein language models \cite{simon_interplm_2024, adams_mechanistic_2025, parsan_towards_2025}.
-This justifies using SAE latents for further analysis to investigate their overall interpretability.
+Our results indicate that SAE latents collectively represent antibody information following sparsification when applied to an antibody language model, similar to results seen in previous works for general protein language models \cite{simon_interplm_2024, adams_mechanistic_2025, parsan_towards_2025-1}.
+We therefore carried out further analysis of SAE latents to investigate their overall interpretability.